-There are the usual people/scams that are using the name game in scamming people on either identify theft or fees for processing.
+There are the usual people/scams that are using the name game in scamming people on either identity theft or fees for processing.
 The check game also seems to be doing the rounds.
-If you haven’t heard of this one, basically the scammers send you a check from New York State Lotto saying that it represents the taxes and fees to process your win.
+If you haven’t heard of this one, mainly the scammers send you a check from New York State Lotto saying that it represents the taxes and fees to process your win.
 The idea is to get you to deposit the check and then send the same amount to a location which is somewhere the person can pick up the money and disappear.
 The check bounces and the player is stuck.
 Smart people would wait until the check is cleared.
-Smarter people simply tear it up!
+More intelligent people simply tear it up!

 Customer Service at New York Lotto

 New York Lotto is operated by the New York State Lottery hence those are the guys that you talk to.
-They can be reached by snail mail, telephone and an online form.
+They can be reached by snail mail, telephone, and an online form.
 There is no online chat or email address.
 It appears the telephone numbers are only accessible during EST.

 The Bottom Line at New York State Lotto